kentlizardo/kentlizardo.github.io/blog/_posts/2025-03-22-rigidbody-forces.md

 public Vector3 PassiveForces { get; set; }  // Accumulator for gravity and other constant forces on the Rigidbody. public float Mass { get; set; }  // In the rare case that the rigidbody will change mass.

-public ForcesSolverResult(Vector3 currentVelocity, float deltaTime) {
+public ForceSolverResult Solve(Vector3 currentVelocity, float deltaTime) {
     // Jolt Physics reverse integration
     var velocityDelta = currentVelocity - LastVelocity.Value;
     var acceleration = velocityDelta / deltaTime;
     var netForces = acceleration * Mass.Value;
     var contactForces = netForces - AppliedForces - PassiveForces;

     // ...
-You may include any other force results like InnerEarForces
+You may include any other force results like inner ear forces

-    return new ForcesSolverResult() {
+    return new ForceSolverResult() {
         ContactForces = contactForces,
         // ...
 Return any values needed to be sent to ApcBody };